Confederate States Department of the Treasury: Office of the First Auditor

+In 1864, the Confederate First Auditor was B. Baker of Florida.

 Office of the Second Auditor

 This office established in 1861, was responsible for auditing the accounts of the War Department.
+In 1864 the Second Auditor was W. M. S. Taylor of Louisiana.

 Office of the Third Auditor

 This office was established in 1864 to handle the accounts of the Confederate States Post Office.